RyanCheungJF/peerprep/README.md

 do check out our report below!

 ## Accessing our website
 Our website is hosted online with [DigitalOcean](https://www.digitalocean.com/) and can be accessed by clicking [here](http://www.peerprep.me).
+*(Unfortunately, we are most likely going to stop hosting it soon!)*

 ## Running the repository locally